Top Posts & Pages

 Posted in The Capewell Glass Negative Collection

-Tagged 1900-1910, analog, antique photograph, book, early 20th Century, glass negative, John B Capewell, New Jersey, photography, reading, single light source, The Capewell Glass Negative Collection, USA, vintage, Westville, Willceau, woman
+Tagged 1900-1910, analog, antique photograph, coal, crash, derailment, early 20th Century, glass negative, Gloucester County, John B Capewell, New Jersey, parasol, Pennsylvania, photography, railroad, steam, The Capewell Glass Negative Collection, train, USA, vintage, Westville, Willceau

 Posted in Philadelphia